Will I be protected if my brokerage firm becomes insolvent?

 Canadian Investor Protection Fund

-In Canada, the Canadian Investor Protection Fund was set up by the country’s provincial securities regulators to safeguard retail investors’ assets, whether they’re made up of securities, cash, commodities futures, or what are known as “segregated insurance funds.”
 If they’re held by a brokerage house that becomes insolvent, those assets are protected up to certain limits by the CIPF.
-According to the CIPF website, property that is covered by the fund also includes that which may have been “unlawfully converted” by a fraudster or unscrupulous broker.
+According to the CIPF website, property that the fund covers also includes that which may have been “unlawfully converted” by a fraudster or unscrupulous broker.

 Brokerage firm becomes insolvent

-The fund’s mandate is to protect peoples’ investment property, including securities and stocks and bonds, if they don’t get paid back should a brokerage become insolvent.
-As long as it’s a member firm, the fund will insert itself between a customer and the bankrupt firm in the event of insolvency and, in most cases, will see that a client’s account is moved over and transferred to a solvent brokerage firm in order to ensure a person has access to their funds and accounts.
+The fund’s mandate is to protect peoples’ investment property, including securities stocks and bonds, if they don’t get paid back should a brokerage become insolvent.
+As long as it’s a member firm, the fund will insert itself between a customer and the bankrupt firm in the event of insolvency and, in most cases, will see that a client’s account is moved over and transferred to a solvent brokerage firm to ensure a person has access to their funds and accounts.

 What investment protection doesn’t cover

-But the protections offered by the CIPF only go so far.
-For example, it doesn’t cover investors who find the value of their portfolios drops because of a dip in the market.
-In addition, the CIPF’s mandate doesn’t cover investors who are victims of a bad broker, who may have given bad advice about unsuitable investments according to a client’s risk profile and tolerance level.
-Moreover, it doesn’t cover victims of fraud, misrepresentation, or someone whose broker simply gave them bad advice without disclosing adverse but material information about a particular investment product.
+The protections offered by the Canadian Investor Protection Fund in Canada have only gone so far.
+For example, it doesn’t cover investors who find the value of their portfolios drops because of a market dip.
+In addition, the CIPF’s mandate doesn’t cover investors who are victims of a bad broker who may have given bad advice about unsuitable investments according to a client’s risk profile and tolerance level.

 Corporate accounts for companies